Geraldo Perdomo Player Props: Diamondbacks vs. Twins

 Geraldo Perdomo At The Plate

-- Perdomo has 79 hits this season and a team-best OBP of .375.
+- Perdomo leads Arizona with an OBP of .371 this season while batting .269 with 45 walks and 48 runs scored.

-- Among qualifying batters in MLB play, he ranks 43rd in batting average, 18th in on-base percentage, and 104th in slugging.
+- Among qualifying batters, he ranks 47th in batting average, while his on-base percentage ranks 19th and he is 104th in slugging.

-- Perdomo will look to extend his four-game hitting streak.
-He's batting .190 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.